hexhowk/openmw-fontscolor-for-SkyUI/docs/source/reference/modding/settings/postprocessing.rst

 It is recommended to configure the settings and order of shaders through the in game HUD.
 By default this is available with the F2 key.
 Note, an empty chain will not disable post processing.

-This setting no effect if :ref:`enabled` is set to false.
+This setting has no effect if :ref:`enabled` is set to false.

 live reload
 -----------